 What is Transcendental Meditation?

+With so many different techniques, umbrella terms and brands names within the wellness world it’s easy to get confused, so it’s understandable that many people ask us “what is transcendental meditation?”
 Transcendental Meditation, also known as TM, is the name of a technique that was popularised in the 60s and 70s by Maharishi Mahesh Yogi.
-It originates from the Vedic technique of nishkam karma yoga, which was a widely practised technique in the ancient Vedic culture of Northern India.
+It originates from the Vedic technique of nishkam karma yoga, which was widely practised in the ancient Vedic culture of Northern India.

 I tried Transcendental Meditation with Will and since then I have been motivated to meditate twice a day and it has been quite simply life changing.
 I feel so much more grounded and centered.
 I'm also experiencing a lot more synchronicity in my life.